marcinmilewicz/ddd-frontend-example/README.md

-It's "real-life" example of the DDD in the frontend.
-It's a simple application that show how to implement DDD solution utilizing NX Workspace
+It's "real-life" example of the strategic DDD in the frontend.
+It's a simple application that show how to implement DDD strategic solution utilizing NX Workspace

 The separate domain correspond to the two views as below:
 ![img.png](img.png)